holly-hacker/DiscordCSS/README.md

 It's a great tool that allows hot-reloading custom CSS in Discord, and doesn't have the security risks that come with BetterDiscord (which I advice you not to use).
 Instructions to install it can be found in its repository.

+**NOTE**: These styles are meant to work with the **Dark** Discord theme.
+If you use the White theme, please switch to Dark if you don't like looking at a broken mess.

 ## Themes

 ### Sakura